DavidYKay/davidykay.github.io/_drafts/COVID-1984.md

 I make no claims to be a great philosopher or leader of men.
 However, I swear that I have come to the following conclusions after much research and deliberation, and will provide several references so that you can perform your own analysis.

+# Prior Lies

-## The Sugar Lie
+## Prologue: The Sugar Lie

-Before I proceed, I'd like to tell you a story about disinformation.
+Before I get into the main point, I'd like to tell you a story about disinformation.

 You may have witnessed dietary advice recently shift from "fat is bad" to "sugar is bad."